 Quincy Assault Lawyer

-Quincy often charges assault in connection with battery.
+Prosecutors in Quincy often charges assault in connection with battery.
 There are two common forms of assault and battery in Massachusetts: intentional and reckless.
 Intentional assault and battery requires the defendant to touch the person they assaulted intentionally, without their consent.

 Reckless assault and battery occurs when the defendant intentionally causes bodily harm to another person.
 To be able to convict someone of reckless assault and battery, the prosecutors must be able to show the person knew their actions would cause serious harm to the other person.
 Those facing assault and battery charges could face up to two years in prison and fines of up to $1,000.Self-Defense and Other Defenses Against Assault